 Repeat after the tutor.

-- I want to kiss Olive.
+- I want to buy a loaf of bread.

 - We want to learn hip hop.